-The minutes of the Committee will be included in Council's Business Papers for Council ratification, at the following Meeting of Council.
+The minutes of the Committee must be forwarded to Council for Council ratification.

-Committee members are covered by Council's personal accident insurance only for attendance at meetings and other activities formally endorsed by the Committee, and reported to Council via the minutes.
+Committee members are covered by Council's personal accident insurance only for attendance at meetings and other activities formally endorsed by Council.

 All members of Council committees are required to observe the provisions of Council's Code of Conduct and any other policy applicable to the proper functioning of the Committee.
 All new members will be provided with a copy of Council's Code of Conduct and will sign to indicate that they have read and understood their obligations.
 A breach of the Code of Conduct may lead to the member being excluded from the Committee and may include disciplinary action.